physicsmattersmcgill/physicsmattersmcgill/README.md

 Each page in the menu must have an English and French title and url in the `_data/navigation.yml` file in order for the menus to work for both English and French versions of the site.
 The urls provided in this file should match the permalinks in the frontmatter of the corresponding pages.
 The filenames can be whatever you wish (but it may be easiest if they match the permalink convention).
 With the exception of the homepage and events pages (which are treated differently) the French version of the page must have a url that is the same as the English version plus `_fr`.
 For example, `/about/` for the English version and `/about_fr/` for the French version.
 If there is not going to be a French version of a page, please add the equivalent file anyway (or else the language switcher on the top right of the page will give an error), and this page can have a message (e.g. "Cette page n'est pas disponsible en français.") and either the text of or a link back to the English version.

 # Images
 Any images used on the site should be added to the `physics-matters/images` folder on the physics department server.
-Please do not put pictures for the website on github.
+Please do NOT put pictures for the website on github.

+## Thumbnails
 Images to be used as thumbnails should be sized to be 150x150 pixels.
-(Try to make the image as square as possible so that the event list looks consistent.
-If you really need a rectangular image, then set the width to 150 pixels, and the height can be a little flexible.)
+Try to make the image as square as possible so that the thumbnails will look consistent when content is listed on a page.
+If you really need a rectangular image, then set the width to 150 pixels, and the height can be a little flexible.

 It is convenient if the filename for thumbnail images starts or ends with `thumb` so that it is easy to tell which are small thumbnail images and therefore should not be used for larger slots on the website.

 For very large images, it may be useful to scale down the size for the version shown on the website.
 Although this reduces the quality, it will help the page load faster.

 # Adding an event
 New events are added as elements of a jekyll collection - this is called the events collection.
 Each event has its own markdown file (extension: `.md`) in the `_events` folder which marks it as part of the collection.
 There is a template you can use the the `_drafts` folder.

-## Naming convention for the markdown files
+## Naming convention for the event files
 To help things stay organized: for all events that are NOT physics matters public lectures, please include the date as first part of the file name using the format `YYYY-MM-DD`.

 For a Physics Matters public lecture, start the event with `lecture-`.
 For example, this might be the filename for a public lecture: `lecture-YYYY-MM-DD-shorttopicname.md`.
 Note that the McPherson lectures should not be in this category, since they are another program, and have their own page.